 Another challenge came from ports of a different type – airports.
 As far as weight goes, there is no contest.
 In 2001, cargo exported through seaports made up 99.6% of total overseas cargo by weight.
 But airports exported 15% by value.

 From ship to shop

 Harbours are also playgrounds.
 People walk along their beaches, fish from the wharves, or simply watch the passing parade.
 In the 20th century most harbour boards or councils made at least token provision for recreation – Wellington’s early-1900s Clyde Quay boat harbour and Auckland’s large Westhaven Marina are good examples.
 Recently, old waterfront areas made redundant by the container revolution have been redeveloped by several cities – ‘from ship to shop’, the trend is called – for commercial, residential and recreational use.
-At Auckland the old Viaduct Basin became the America’s Cup Village in the late 1990s.
-Wellingtonians have spent many years arguing over the shape of their more ambitious Lambton Harbour project.
+Wellingtonians have spent many years arguing over the shape of their ambitious Lambton Harbour project.
+At Auckland the old Viaduct Basin became the America’s Cup Village in the late 1990s but in 2015 a public backlash stalled – for the time at least – the port company’s plans to extend Bledisloe Wharf into the harbour.